SecondNewtonLaw/Global-Functions-Documentation/Libraries/Scripts.md

 >
 > Please hash the compressed and encrypted bytecode, do not decrypt and decompress bytecode and then hash it!
 > Additionally, this will ensure compability between executors who do practice sUNC.
->
-> The hash should also be encoded with base64, because it ensures the result doesn't contain any special characters, which might interfere with other functions.

-Returns a `SHA384` hash of the module/script bytecode encoded in base64.
+Returns a `SHA384` hash represented in hex of the module/script's bytecode.
 This function should work with `LocalScript`, `ModuleScript` and `Script` instances that have RunContext set to Client.
 ```luau
 getscripthash(script: LocalScript | ModuleScript | Script): string
 ```